serokell/serokell-util/serokell-style.md

 3. It is strongly advised to sort each section alpabetically.
 However, within each section, classes, data types and type aliases _should_ be written before functions.
+4. If your export list is empty, you _may_ write in on the same line as the `module` declaration.

 ### Imports